 One of the employer’s duties is to prevent improper conduct or behaviour (which includes bullying).
 An employer should have established procedures for dealing with complaints of bullying in the workplace and deal with such complaints immediately.
 Ignoring complaints of bullying could leave an employer open to a possible claim for damages by an employee.
 It is advisable for an employer to have an established grievance procedure to deal with complaints of bullying.
 An employee who feels that he or she is the victim of bullying can also refer the matter to a Rights Commissioner – see ‘How to apply' below.
 The Code of Practice for Employers and Employees on the Prevention and Resolution of Bullying at Work (pdf) sets out guidance notes for addressing bullying in the workplace.

-The Employment Equality Acts 1998-2011 place an obligation on all employers in Ireland to prevent harassment in the workplace.
+The Employment Equality Acts 1998-2011 place an obligation on all employers to prevent harassment in the workplace.
 Under this law, you are entitled to bring a claim to the Equality Tribunal and your employer may be obliged to pay you compensation if you are harassed by reason of your gender, civil status, family status, sexual orientation, age, disability, race, religious belief or membership of the Traveller community.

 Under the Safety, Health and Welfare at Work Act 2005 the employee may not be victimised for exercising his or her rights under safety and health legislation such as making a complaint.
 This means that the employer may not penalise an employee by dismissal or in some other way, for example, by disciplinary action or by being treated less favourably than other employees – see ‘Enforcing your rights’ below.

-The Health and Safety Authority – see ‘Where to apply’ below is responsible for enforcing health and safety at work in Ireland.
+The Health and Safety Authority – see ‘Where to apply’ below is responsible for enforcing health and safety at work.
 It provides information to employers, employees and self-employed people on workplace health and safety.
 Its publications include a Short Guide to the Safety, Health and Welfare at Work Act 2005 (pdf) and a set of Simple Safety leaflets which are aimed at small retail or food businesses in particular.
 The Simple Safety leaflets are available in other languages.